 in-person in west asheville · virtual across NC

-Therapy for anxiety, OCD, trauma & burnout — in-person in Asheville + virtual across North Carolina
+therapy for anxiety, OCD, trauma & burnout

-Lindsey, licensed therapist at Monday Counseling
+Lindsey Smith, LCSWA, therapist at Monday Counseling in Asheville NC

 does this sound familiar?

-your nervous system
+your nervous system won't rest.

 • exhaustion that sleep doesn't fix